Behind the Scenes: Mechanistic Interpretability of LoRA-adapted Whisper for Speech Emotion Recognition: CONCLUSION

 \section{CONCLUSION}

-This paper presents the first systematic mechanistic analysis of LoRA in the Whisper encoder for SER.
-Our analysis reveals two key mechanisms for its superior performance: ``delayed specialization", which preserves stable representations in early layers for decisive late-stage consolidation, and a ``forward alignment, backward differentiation" dynamic between LoRA's matrices.
-These insights not only clarify LoRA's effectiveness but also establish a theoretical foundation for understanding low-rank fine-tuning in deep speech models.
-By demonstrating how a small number of parameters can fundamentally restructure the information flow, our work paves the way for the design of more efficient and interpretable adaptation strategies.
-Future work will investigate whether these dynamics generalize to other speech tasks, such as multilingual emotion recognition or speaker identification, and whether they are consistent across different large-scale pre-trained models.
-Code is available at https://github.com/harryporry77/Behind-the-Scenes
+This paper provides the first systematic mechanistic analysis of LoRA's role within the Whisper encoder for SER.
+Our findings reveal two key mechanisms that contribute to LoRA's superior performance: a delayed specialization strategy, which maintains stable representations in early layers to enable decisive late-stage consolidation, and a forward alignment, backward differentiation dynamic between LoRA's matrices.
+These insights not only elucidate LoRA's effectiveness but also offer a deeper understanding of how low-rank fine-tuning methods fundamentally restructure the information flow within deep speech models.
+Our work establishes a foundation for designing more efficient and interpretable adaptation strategies across various speech tasks, and we believe our analysis framework can serve as a blueprint for investigating whether these dynamics generalize to other models and datasets.

-\section{acknowledgements}
+\section{ACKNOWLEDGEMENTS}

-This work was supported by the National Natural Science Foundation of China (Grant No. 12411530075) and the Royal Society (Grant No. IEC\textbackslash NSFC\textbackslash 233558).
+This work was supported by the National Natural Science Foundation of China (Grant No. 12411530075), the Royal Society (Grant No. IEC\textbackslash NSFC\textbackslash 233558) and Shanghai Municipal Commission of Economy and Informatization (No. 2024-GZL-RGZN-02001).